Urban & Regional Planning

 Established in 1946, the Urban & Regional Planning Program is accredited by the Planning Accreditation Board (PAB) since 1987.
 We offer a Bachelor of Urban and Regional Planning, a Master of Urban and Regional planning, and a MURP/JD dual degree.

 For information about the PAB, the accreditation process, and more, visit the PAB website.
-Summary information about student achievement, tuition, financial aid, AICP and placement is available in our Measures of Student Achievement and Public Information Report.
+Summary information about student achievement, tuition, financial aid, AICP and placement is available for the Bachelor of Urban and Regional Planning and the Master of Urban and Regional Planning.

 Urban and regional planning deals with aspects of design and regulation of the uses of space that focus on the physical form, economic functions, and social impacts of the urban environment and on the location and flow of different activities within it.
 It stimulates creative and systematic approaches for addressing and resolving the physical, economic and social problems of towns, cities and larger regions.